yakir12/MAT2db.jl/README.md

 # MAT2db

 This is a package for analysing tracks in the Dacke lab.
-This will only work if and only if:
+This will only work if:
 1. You have Matlab™ installed.
 2. Each run in your experiment has exactly one:
-    1. res-file (e.g. `file.res`) file containing all the relevant POIs (Points of Interest).
+    1. res-file (e.g. `file.res`) containing all the relevant POIs (Points of Interest).
     2. video-file containing all the relevant POIs.
-    3. one calibration video-file.
+    3. video-file containing the calibration.
-3. The same POI video-file and/or calibration video-file may be used across multiple runs.
+3. The exact same file can be used as the POI video-file and as the calibration video-file within the same run as well as between multiple runs.

 ## To install